GreyLimit/i8086/README.md

 # i8086
 A (not so) simple minded x86 assembler primarily targeting 8086, 80186 and 80286 16-bit CPUs.

 Support for the 80286 is still missing, but intended.
-Support for 32-bit CPUs is an aspirational objective, but not aprimary requirement.
+Support for 32-bit CPUs is an aspirational objective, but not a primary requirement.

 ## How did I get here?
 Having written (and sometimes) completed a number of assemblers for older CPUs the thought crossed my mind: Why not do an Intel 8086 assmbler, how hard can it be?